7savan7/502_Group_Project/README.md

 - Output: bolBhai() prints any data type
 - Assignments: rakho keyword assigns values to variables
 - Logical operators: & (and), | (or)
+- Define custom function: function func_name and wapis to return.

 ## Build and Run Instructions
 ### Install required Python packages